 Suppose, for example, that you want to make a

 <div> element editable.
-In order to achieve this, it is enough to do so:
+In order to achieve this, it is enough to do the following:

 When you click inside the contents of this